mhetacc/RuntimesConcurrencyDistribution/misc/report.md

 - Server in a separate process via `multiprocessing` with 100 dots
 - Server in a separate process via `multiprocessing` with 1000 dots

+All tests let the game run for five minutes.

 All servers' internal timers (i.e., the poll interval for the heartbeats) have been set to 300ms, like so: `self.heartbeat_timer = 0.003`.\
 Servers' `serve_forever()` poll interval was not changed since it does not seem to limit responsiveness.
 This was observed with `node_bobPOC.py` that accepted HTTP requests every 300ms even tho `serve_forever()` was not redefined.